-- CAN controller loses synchronization with the CAN bus and drives a constant recessive bit on the bus line. - ECR register is reset. - ESR register is reset. - BTR and BRPR registers can be modified. - CONFIG bit in the Status Register is '1.' - CAN controller will not receive any new messages. - CAN controller will not transmit any messages.
+- CAN controller loses synchronization with the CAN bus and drives a constant recessive bit on the bus line. - Error Counter Register (ECR) register is reset. - Error Status Register (ESR) register is reset. - BTR and BRPR registers can be modified. - CONFIG bit in the Status Register is '1.' - CAN controller does not receive any new messages. - CAN controller does not transmit any messages.
 Messages in the TX FIFO and the TX high priority buffer are pended.
-These packets are sent when normal operation is resumed. - Reads from the RX FIFO can be performed. - Writes to the TX FIFO and TX HPB can be performed. - Interrupt Status Register bits ARBLST, TXOK, RXOK, RXOFLW, ERROR, BSOFF, SLP and WKUP will be cleared. - Interrupt Status Register bits RXNEMP, RXUFLW can be set due to read operations to the RX FIFO. - Interrupt Status Register bits TXBFLL and TXFLL, and the Status Register bits TXBFLL and TXFLL, can be set due to write operations to the TX HPB and TX FIFO, respectively. - Interrupts are generated if the corresponding bits in the IER are '1.' - All Configuration Registers are accessible.
+These packets are sent when normal operation is resumed. - Reads from the RX FIFO can be performed. - Writes to the TX FIFO and TX HPB can be performed. - Interrupt Status Register bits ARBLST, TXOK, RXOK, RXOFLW, ERROR, BSOFF, SLP and WKUP are cleared. - Interrupt Status Register bits RXNEMP, RXUFLW can be set due to read operations to the RX FIFO. - Interrupt Status Register bits TXBFLL and TXFLL, and the Status Register bits TXBFLL and TXFLL, can be set due to write operations to the TX HPB and TX FIFO, respectively. - Interrupts are generated if the corresponding bits in the Interrupt Enable Register (IER) are '1.' - All Configuration Registers are accessible.

-Once in Configuration mode, the CAN controller stays in this mode until the CEN bit in the SRR register is set to '1.'
+When in Configuration mode, the CAN controller stays in this mode until the CEN bit in the SRR register is set to '1.'
 After the CEN bit is set to '1' the CAN controller waits for a sequence of 11 recessive bits before exiting Configuration mode.